All Products

 Why is the displayed historical cost lower than the actual cost?

-By default, Managed Service for Prometheus stores data for 15 days.
-Make sure that the specified time range falls within the retention period of Managed Service for Prometheus.
-Otherwise, the historical cost may be lower than the actual cost.
-If you want to store data for more than 15 days, see How do I change the storage duration of the data samples for a metric?
+Managed Service for Prometheus stores metric data for 15 days by default.
+If your selected time range extends beyond that window, some data will be missing and the displayed cost will be lower than actual.
+To store data for longer than 15 days, see How do I change the storage duration of the data samples for a metric?

 References